gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 #### Concepts Review
 - intersect of 2 mutually exliusive
 - a cdf as x approaches infinity it is 1
-    - a pdf will be 1 if u integrate/take sum of -inf to inf
+    - a pdf will be 1 if u integrate/take sum of -/inf to /inf

 ## Day 14 - Oct 4, 2019